HermanToothrot10/qubic-capital-manual/docs/proposals/qcp.md

 Default quorum: 67%

-If participation is below quorum, the proposal is automatically rejected.
+This parameter is critical: if participation falls below the quorum threshold, any proposal is automatically rejected.

 ## Required inputs